internetarchive/dweb-mirror/USING.md

 * Video and Audio will play immediately and you can skip around in them as normal

-The crawl button at the top will indicate whether the object is being crawled and if not, whether it has been downloaded, in the same way tiles do.
+The crawl button at the top will indicate whether the object is being crawled and if not, whether it has been downloaded, in the same way tiles do, and also show you the total downloaded for this item.

 [issue#142](https://github.com/internetarchive/dweb-mirror/issues/142) display size of download

 Click on the Crawl button till it turns Green and it will download a full copy of the book, video or audio next time it crawls,
 This crawling should be immediate and in already initialized crawl.
 [See issue#132](https://github.com/internetarchive/dweb-mirror/issues/132)
 These items will also appear on your Local page.
-See the note above, usually you won’t want to leave it at blue.
+See the note above, usually you won’t want to leave it at yellow (all) as this will usually try (there are some size limits) to download all the files.

 [issue#129](https://github.com/internetarchive/dweb-mirror/issues/129).
 Show date crawled and add a refresh button